-In the Catholic Church, we follow this particular heirarchy: The Pope is on the top, then the Cardinals, after are the Bishops, followed by the Priests, and then finally, the deacons.
-The Priests’ and deacons’ role may be a puzzle for some, but it’s not that complicated.
+In the Catholic Church, we follow this particular hierarchy: The Pope has the highest rank and the leader of the Catholic Church, followed by the cardinals, then we have the bishops, followed by the priests, and then finally, the deacons.
+The priest’s and deacon’s role may be a puzzle for some, but it’s not that complicated.

 What is the Difference Between a Deacon and a Priest?